AmazingAmpharos/OoT-Randomizer/README.md

 * Version check is no longer a dialog
   * Appears in a frame in the main randomizer window.
 * Copy settings string button
+* Cosmetic versioning added to rom.
+Some cosmetics are only applied if they are safe to do so.
+* Major refactor of code